HTTP Commands

 SaveToDB 10 supports application/json and application/x-www-form-urlencoded body formats.

-It detects it automatically using the body definition.
+It automatically detects the format based on the body definition.

-The body can contain parameters prefixed with the @ character.
+The body can include parameters prefixed with the @ character.

-Also, you can use built-in parameters @json_row_values and @form_row_values that include all row values.
+You can manually specify parameters for all properties or use built-in parameters like @json_row_values and @form_row_values, which include all row values.

-Separate the body from the URL and headers by two line breaks.
+Separate the body from the URL and headers with two line breaks.

 POST https://www.zohoapis.com/crm/v2/Contacts